skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

   Type of van-der Walls interactions between the inner and outer regions.
 Current version of PyUNIxMD supports one type of van-der Walls interaction, which is the Lennard-Jones interaction.
 The other types of van-der Walls interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.

+  + None: Do not use van-der Walls interactions in QM/MM method.
   + 'lennardjones': The Lennard-Jones interactions are used for van-der Walls interactions.

 - **periodic** *(boolean)* - Default: *False*